pkuhugo/pkuhugo.github.io/_posts/2020-07-06-lending-club.md

 same_col = set(hst_df.columns)&set(app_df.columns)
 hst_match_df = hst_df[same_col]
 ```
-After feature field matching, we excluded the features not avaiable in the recent listed loan data.
+After feature field matching, we excluded the features not available in the recent listed loan data.
 There are 93 features in the historical data that can be used for model building.

 # Feature Selection
 Here's a [full description](http://rstudio-pubs-static.s3.amazonaws.com/290261_676d9bb194ae4c9882f599e7c0a808f2.html) of each features.